swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 /// `StringInterpolationType` type.
 The code beween the two parentheses is
 /// treated as parameters to an initializer on the `StringInterpolationType`;
 /// if the first parameter is unlabeled, Swift will prefer an initializer with
-/// the label `forInterpolation:`, but will also permit an initializer with
+/// the label `stringInterpolationSegment:`, but will also permit an initializer with
 /// an unlabeled first parameter.
 Once a value of the `StringInterpolationType`
 /// has been constructed, it is wrapped in a
 /// `StringInterpolationSegment.interpolation` instance.